Who is blepharoplasty for?

 Surgery

-Surgery is performed under general or local anesthesia, and may last up to one to two hours.
+Surgery is performed under general or local anesthesia and can last up to 1 or 2 hours.

 5. 05.